See MizzouOnline for a listing of online courses offered during current registration period.

 Design Business Practices

 - ARCHST 4710 | 3 Credit Hours

 - Analysis of the basic professional, human, and business skills necessary for the successful design practice.
-Pre- or Co-requisites of Studio IV and anticipated graduation during final academic year.
+Studio work in development of portfolio and self-marketing materials with refinement through critiques.
+Pre- or Co-requisites: ARCHST 4814 or ARCHST 4824.

 Interiors Studio III

 - Spatial morphology, organization pattern, construction methods, materials, systems, and processes and integration with total design processes.
 Space planning and spatial manipulation in response to social, environmental, functional, and aesthetics specific to interiors.
 Prerequisites: instructor's consent required.
 Prerequisite: ARCHST 3182.

 - Continuation of ARCHST 4813.
 Manipulation of form and space responding to programmatic functions and activities, and constraints imposed by structure, building materials, spatial enclosure, and related factors.
 Projects may involve designing single-function space to multiple-function layered spaces--both vertically and horizontally.
 Prerequisites: ARCHST 4813.